 3. Communicate to the rest of your staff

-Alongside your key staff, develop a plan to communicate the news to the rest of your team.
-Decide upon the best medium to announce the news based on the departed staff member’s seniority and role.
+Develop a plan to communicate the news to the rest of your employees and decide upon the best medium to announce the news based on the departing staff member’s seniority and role.

 - The date the individual will be leaving.

 - Where they are going.

 - How the business will operate after their departure.

 - Whether you will replace this person.